qlik-oss/sn-table/mashup-example/using-build-tool/qlik-sense-saas/README.md

 ## With Qlik Sense SaaS

-1. Copy the `Example_Dashboard.qvf` app from `data/apps` into Qlik Sense Saas.
+1. Copy the `Executive_Dashboard.qvf` app from `data/apps` into Qlik Sense Saas.

 2. Following https://qlik.dev/tutorials/build-a-simple-mashup-using-nebulajs to
    configure the connection.
-(Note: http://localhost:3000 should be added to the whitelist of origins)
+(Note: http://localhost:5173 should be added to the whitelist of origins)

 3. run `yarn install` and `yarn dev`.